 Astronaut James B. Irwin, lunar module pilot, during the Apollo 15 lunar surface extravehicular activity (EVA) on August 1, 1971, at the Hadley-Apennine…Read More »

 in preparation for the first lunar spacewalk at the Hadley-Apennine landing site.
 The lunar module "Falcon"stands at the left in this image.
 The undeployed Laser Ranging Retro-Reflector lies on top of Falcon's Modular Equipment Stowage Assembly.
+Less «

 Apollo 17 mission commander Eugene A. Cernan makes a short checkout of the Lunar Roving Vehicle during the early part of the first Apollo 17 extravehicular…Read More »

 Apollo 15 Commander Dave Scott photographed the Lunar Rover at the end of the last EVA.